isntlee/Mimir/README.md

 - **Django**
     - [Django 4.2.11](https://www.djangoproject.com/) - A Python web framework for rapid development.
 - **SpaCY**
-    - [spaCy 3.7.4](https://spacy.io//) - spaCy is an open-source library for Natural Language Processing in Python.
+    - [spaCy 3.7.4](https://spacy.io//) - spaCy is an open-source library for natural language processing in Python.
 - **Database**
     - [SQlite 3.38.4](https://www.sqlite.org/index.html) - For a development database, provided by Django.